 Is pain felt during sexual intercourse?

 The doctor also asks about the possibility of sexually transmitted diseases.
 For example, a woman may be asked whether she is sexually active and, if so, whether she has more than one partner.
 This information helps the doctor determine whether other people require treatment.

 A pelvic examination is done.
 While examining the vagina, the doctor takes a sample of the discharge (if present) with a cotton-tipped swab.
 The sample is examined under a microscope.
 With this information, the doctor can usually determine whether the cause is bacterial vaginosis, Trichomonas vaginitis, or a yeast infection.
 Usually, the doctor also uses a swab to take a sample of fluid from the cervix.
 The sample is tested for sexually transmitted diseases.

 To determine whether there are other infections in the pelvis, the doctor checks the uterus and ovaries by inserting the index and middle fingers of one gloved hand into the vagina and pressing on the outside of the lower abdomen with the other hand.
 If this maneuver causes substantial pain or if a fever is present, other infections may be present.

-Keeping the genital area clean and dry can help prevent infections.
-Washing every day with a mild, nonscented soap (such as glycerin soap) and rinsing and drying thoroughly are recommended.
-Wiping from front to back after urinating or defecating prevents bacteria from the anus from being moved to the vagina.
-Young girls should be taught good hygiene.
+Keeping the genital area clean and dry to help prevent infections (washing every day with a mild, nonscented soap (such as glycerin soap) and rinsing and drying thoroughly are recommended)

 If these measures do not relieve symptoms, drugs may be needed.
 For itching, a corticosteroid cream (such as hydrocortisone) can sometimes be applied to the vulva but not inside the vagina.
 Antihistamines taken by mouth help relieve itching.
 They also cause drowsiness and may be useful if symptoms interfere with sleep.